Grow Room Setup Doesn’t Need to be Hard

 Now, even if you don’t need an exhaust fan, you will want to have at the very least, one fan to move the air around but 2 fans is best.
 It is recommended to have one fan below the canopy and one above to give the plants maximum air flow.
 These fans can be oscillating or stationary and can be 6″ to 12″.
 For the fans, simply plug in to outlet and they’re ready to be used.

 To ensure that you maintain a consistent environment for your plants, it’s a good idea to buy a thermometer/hygrometer.
 This handy device will help you to monitor your temperature and relative humidity in your grow room.
 They are relatively cheap and easy to find locally or online.
 Although it’s not necessarily needed, I highly recommend having one for your grow.
-It takes the guessing out of whether or not you’re providing the plants with the optional environment.
+It takes the guessing out of whether or not you’re providing the plants with the optimal environment.
 They don’t require any special set up and can be put anywhere in your grow room.

 Whether you get a liquid ph tester kit or a pH pen, it’s a good idea to pH balance your water before giving it to your plants.
 The pH testing kit is cheaper but won’t give you a specific reading but a rough estimate.
 The pH pen on the other hand, will give you an exact reading.
 It costs more and needs to be calibrated regularly.
 There’s special calibration liquid that you need to buy as well.
 With either method of testing the pH, you may need a pH up or pH down.